ContainerSSH/containerssh.github.io/docs/development/index.md

 **Welcome!
 And a big thank you for wanting to contribute!** This page will explain how to get started with contributing to ContainerSSH.
 This guide will help you through the basics of getting development up and running.

+If you have any questions regarding ContainerSSH, you may want to join the [ContainerSSH Slack](https://join.slack.com/t/containerssh/shared_invite/zt-w2ulatkm-hjGHk8OaxQCBX79XKJHAQQ).

 <div class="grid">
 <div class="grid__box">
 <h2>Getting started</h2>